Handling synchronous errors in an application

 Several methods and properties in the ActionScript API throw run-time errors if

 they encounter errors while they execute.
-For example, the close()
+For example, the close() method in

 the Sound class throws an IOError if the method is unable to close the audio